-An example of a bad paper:
+An example of a bad paper just asking to be rejected:

 An analysis of the frobnicatable foo filter.

 In this paper we present a performance analysis of our previous paper [1], and show it to be inferior to all previously known methods.
 Why the previous paper was accepted without this analysis is beyond me.